-Orbica is a leader in the High Tech Supernode in Christchurch, one of four strength areas identified by the city as driving future growth and innovation.
+Orbica is a leader in High Tech, one of four strength areas identified by the city as driving future growth and innovation.
 Since it was founded in 2017, the company has rapidly expanded to a team of about 30 people, including a German branch.

 “We’re definitely growing quite fast, and we have no intention of stopping,” Ducaruge said.

 Orbica calls the type of tech solution it developed for the wilding conifer control programme ‘GeoAI’ — a combination of deep learning algorithms and geospatial processing that automates feature detection and classification.

 To teach the model to distinguish conifers, Orbica data scientist Sagar Soni said his team isolated features unique to the trees, like their shape and colour, then entered those thresholds into the system.

 It also involved a lot of painstaking work by an intern, who identified about 40,000 trees manually to train the model.

 "She was like 'oh my God, I can see trees when I sleep’,” Ducaruge said.